Carmen Sevilla: Career

 Sevilla made her film debut in 1946 with the documentary Hombres Ibéricos and with a supporting role in Serenata española in 1947.
 That year she participated in the Miss Spain contest.
 She had her first leading film role in 1948's Jalisco Sings in Seville.
 Her rise to fame came with her starring role in The Troublemaker (1950) with Tony Leblanc.
 She then became one of the most popular and highest paid stars of Spanish cinema.

 In 1952, she starred in Imperial Violets along with Luis Mariano.
 Sevilla starred in 1958 in the Juan Antonio Bardem film Vengeance, the first Spanish film to be nominated for an Academy Award for Best Foreign Language Film.
 She also played Mary Magdalene in the American Nicholas Ray's epic film King of Kings (1961).

 She also established herself as a singer thanks to the songs she performed in her films.
 She released over fifteen studio albums, with many songs composed by her then husband Augusto Algueró, including coplas, boleros, and tangos, and performed them on stage and television.
 On 3 January 1965, she made her first appearance on American television on The Ed Sullivan Show, where she performed live the songs "Mis noches de Madrid" and "Estando contigo", both composed by Algueró.

 Thanks to her popularity, she also starred in several important advertising campaigns, including the very first Coca-Cola television commercial in Spain and the campaign for Philips household appliances where she sang a catchy flamenco-yeyé jingle.

 In 1972, she played Octavia in the English-language Charlton Heston film Antony and Cleopatra.
 She also starred in No es bueno que el hombre esté solo (1973), Nadie oyó gritar (1973), and Beatriz (1976).
 She retired from acting in the late 1970s, making her last film performance in the 1978 film Rostros.

 In 1991, at the age of sixty, she began a new career as a television presenter working in different shows and specials for the three major Spanish networks until her retirement in 2010.
 Her works as presenter include Telecupón (1991–97) on Telecinco, La noche de Carmen (1997–98) on Antena 3, and Cine de Barrio (2004–10) on Televisión Española.
-She also presented the broadcast of the New Year's Eve clock bell strikes live from Puerta del Sol in Madrid once on each of the three networks, being the only person to have done so on all three networks.
+She also presented the broadcast of the New Year's Eve clock bell strikes live from Puerta del Sol in Madrid once on each of the three networks, being the first person to have done so on all three national networks.
 (Note: She hosted the welcome of 1994 on Telecinco –along with José María Íñigo–, of 1999 on Antena 3 –with Pedro Rollán–, and of 2004 on Televisión Española –with Ramón García–.)